Read more about

 - The three top sources of revenue in the country are agriculture, tourism, and cocaine, which is controlled by South America cartels.

-- Most Belizeans move to the United States to work and acquire wealth, and are then move back to Belize to retire.
+- Many Belizeans move to the United States to work and acquire wealth and then move back to Belize to retire.

 - The county has only one international airport.

 - In 2000, the largest and most popular gym in Belize was shut down for failing to pay the trade license, despite being the prime minister’s favorite gym.